jhucsf/spring2020/assign/assign01.md

 # Arbitrary-precision integer arithmetic

 As you know from the material we have been covering, including Chapter 2 of the textbook, the hardware-supported numeric data types are *finite*, meaning that only a finite set of values can be directly represented using those data types.
-Most programming languages (such as C, C++, and Java) use hardware numeric data types to implement their primitive numeric types (`int`, `long`, `double`, etc.)  As you have seen, the finite nature of machine data types leads to some odd situations, such as the existence of values *a* and *b* such that (for example)
+Most programming languages (such as C, C++, and Java) use hardware numeric data types to implement their primitive numeric types (`int`, `long`, `double`, etc.)  As you have seen, the finite nature of machine data types leads to some odd situations, such as the existence of values *a* and *b* such that

 > *a ≥ 0*